Is your bra harming your health?

 Survival rates have been improving over time and now three out of four women diagnosed with breast cancer are alive 10 years later.
 Your chances of surviving breast cancer are vastly improved by early detection.

 I've just turned 51 and recently received a letter from my local health authority inviting me to attend my first mammogram.
-Mammograms are X-rays which help detect breast cancers in their early stages, before they can be seen or felt.
+Mammograms are X-rays which help find breast cancers early, before they can be seen or felt.

 It's worth noting that you don't get an invitation as soon as you turn 50: in most areas all patients in one practice are invited at the same time, so you may not get an invitation until you're 51 or 52, but it will be before you turn 53.

-The appointment was at a mobile screening unit in the car park of a local health clinic, just 10 minutes away.
+The breast screening appointment was at a mobile breast screening unit in the car park of a local health clinic, just 10 minutes away.
 Beforehand, the mammographer asked me a few general questions about my breast health and explained what would happen during the breast screening.

 I was asked to undress down to the waist and stand up close against the mammography machine, facing forward.
 The technician explained that she would position one breast at a time on the plastic plate and lower another plate to flatten it slightly.
 This prevents any movement during the X-ray, resulting in a clearer image.